Mauritania Wedding Traditions

 Leblouh: The Controversial Bride Fattening Tradition

-Leblouh is a traditional Mauritanian practice of force-feeding young girls to achieve a fuller figure considered attractive for marriage, historically affecting 25% of girls in rural areas though declining to approximately 10% in recent surveys.
-This centuries-old Moorish tradition involves specialized “fatteners” who oversee intensive feeding regimens including 16,000 calories daily through camel milk, couscous, and animal fats.
+Leblouh is a traditional Mauritanian practice of force-feeding young girls to achieve a fuller figure considered attractive for marriage.
+This centuries-old Moorish tradition, while declining due to health awareness campaigns, involves specialized “fatteners” who oversee intensive feeding regimens including camel milk, couscous, and animal fats.

 Traditional leblouh process:

-3. Daily regimen: 2 gallons of camel milk, 2 pounds of pounded millet, 6 cups of butter
+- Daily regimen: Large quantities of camel milk, pounded millet, and butter

 Health implications and modern changes:

-• Government health campaigns have reduced practice by 60% in urban areas
+- Government health campaigns have significantly reduced the practice in urban areas

-• Medical complications include diabetes (affecting 15% of participants), heart disease, and joint problems
+- Medical complications include diabetes, heart disease, and joint problems

-• Urban educated families (85%) now reject the practice
+- Urban educated families now largely reject the practice

-• Rural communities show 40% decline over past decade
+- Rural communities show notable decline over the past decade

 Mahr: Islamic Bridal Gifts and Financial Security